• Skip to primary navigation

 • Bake the cookies in the center rack of the oven at 350 degrees Fahrenheit for 8 minutes.

-• Immediately reshape the cookies when they come out of the oven and press the cookies down gently with a fork so you have a flat top to frost.
+• Immediately reshape the cookies when they come out of the oven by using a spatula to push them into a circle shape and press the cookies down gently with a fork so you have a flat top to frost.
 If they are already flat on top, skip this step.

 • Let cool on the baking sheet for 5 min before transferring to a cooling rack.
 If you don't do this, the cookies will break apart into a giant mess.